 assistance for basic and applied research and development."

-To access program announcements from US Army Medical Research and Materiel Command on Grants.gov: search for USAMRAA within "Grant Opportunities" in the search function on the top right hand corner of the homepage.
+To access program announcements from US Army Medical Research and Development Command on Grants.gov: search for USAMRAA within "Grant Opportunities" in the search function on the top right hand corner of the homepage.

-The US Army Medical Research and Material Command (USAMRMC) funds a broad range of extramural research programs.
+The US Army Medical Research and Development Command (USAMRDC) funds a broad range of extramural research programs.
 Awards can be contracts, grants, or cooperative agreements.
-Research proposals can be submitted to the command through the USAMRMC Broad Agency Announcement (BAA), which is continuously open, or through special USAMRMC BAA Announcements, which are open for limited timeframes.
+Research proposals can be submitted to the command through the USAMRDC Broad Agency Announcement (BAA), which is continuously open, or through special USAMRDC BAA Announcements, which are open for limited timeframes.
 For assistance, please contact the administrator at firstname.lastname@example.org or call (301) 619-2736.

-"MTEC is a biomedical technology consortium collaborating with multiple government agencies under a 10-year renewable Other Transaction Agreement (OTA) with the US Army Medical Research and Materiel Command (USAMRMC)."
+"MTEC is a biomedical technology consortium collaborating with multiple government agencies under a 10-year renewable Other Transaction Agreement (OTA) with the US Army Medical Research and Development Command (USAMRDC)."

-"The USAMRMC ORTA otherwise known as the Technology Transfer Office coordinates all intellectual property
+"The USAMRDC ORTA otherwise known as the Technology Transfer Office coordinates all intellectual property

-licensing on behalf of all US Army Medical Research and Materiel Command's subordinate laboratories from
+licensing on behalf of all US Army Medical Research and Development Command's subordinate laboratories from

 the federal sector to nonfederal parties.